In late 2017, Kiwibank launched their inaugural predator free schools programme and selected 10 schools to take part.

 Students will be able to detect what predators are in their school environment and where they occur; monitor the variety of the native species that live in their community and what can be done to help them; and place a network of traps around their school grounds to remove predators.

 The schools selected will create a plan on how to detect predators and how to make their school predator free.

 How to apply for funding

-All schools can apply – primary, secondary, large or small, urban or rural, however, applications are currently closed.
+All schools can apply – primary, secondary, large or small, urban or rural.
+Applications open 17 September 2018.